customerio/customerio-ruby/readme.markdown

 encourage your customers to perform an action.

     # Arguments
-    # customer (required)   - the customer who you want to associate with the event.
+    # customer_id (required) - the id of the customer who you want to associate with the event.
     # name (required)        - the name of the event you want to track.
     # attributes (optional)  - any related information you'd like to attach to this
     #                          event.
 These attributes can be used in your triggers to control who should
     #                          receive the triggered email.
 You can set any number of data values.

-    $customerio.track(user, "purchase", type: "socks", price: "13.99")
+    $customerio.track(5, "purchase", type: "socks", price: "13.99")

 ## Contributing